 Red Flag Alert Works Across All Sectors

 It’s incredible how many different user cases we have for Red Flag Alert driving B2B sales growth.
-From financial services to insurance and energy, our data can be applied in any sector to drive B2B sales.
+From financial services to insurance and energy, the data garnered by our B2B prospecting tool can be applied in any sector to drive B2B sales.

 You can read about how we help energy brokers and insurance companies on our website.
 In this article we’re going to show you how Red Flag Alert can work in many niches.
 As an experiment, we put 100 business types and 25 sectors into a hat and pulled two out at random – the task was to quickly demonstrate how two business types in one sector could benefit from Red Flag Alert.